-In 2012, insurance companies paid $489.7 million in settlements and jury verdicts to people who were injured by dog bites and attacks.
-Claims made by dog bite and attack victims are almost always paid by the dog owner’s homeowner’s insurance company.
+In 2019, insurance companies paid $797 million in settlements and jury verdicts to people who were injured by dog bites and attacks nationwide.
+Claims made by dog bite and attack victims are almost always paid by the dog owner’s homeowner’s or renter’s insurance company.

 Typical damages that dog bite victims can receive compensation for include: